The Mercedes-Benz GLA has been spotted in a less disguised form ahead of its 2014 reveal.

 Although the flared surfaces of the concept have been toned down, the production GLA does still sport a sleeker, more rounded body than other SUVs in the Mercedes line-up.
 The model is designed to be Mercedes’ answer to the Audi Q3, BMW X1 and Range Rover Evoque.

-The GLA is underpinned by the same front-wheel-drive and all-wheel-drive MFA architecture used by the A-class, B-class and CLA.
+The GLA is underpinned by the same front-wheel-drive and all-wheel-drive MFA architecture used by the Mercedes-Benz A-Class, Mercedes-Benz B-Class and Mercedes-Benz CLA.
 The concept’s dimensions of 4383mm long, 1978mm wide and 1579mm high, with a wheelbase of 2699mm, are representative of the production car.

 Find out more about the Concept GLA in our video here.